Tallest Cricketer in the World: Full List of Tallest Players in Cricket History

 9 – Cameron Cuffy – 6’8″

-At 6 feet 8 inches tall, Cameron Cuffy made his debut in 1994 against India.
+Cameron Cuffy height is 6 feet 8 inches.
+He made his debut in 1994 against India.
 He is another towering figure to come from the land of the West Indies.
 He was known for extracting extra bounce while maintaining a good line as well.
 He didn’t have an extraordinary career as he was overshadowed by other great West Indian bowlers.
 However, he made significant contributions to the team when it came to controlling the flow of runs and applying pressure on the batsmen.

 • National Team: West Indies